koculu/ZoneTree/docs/concepts/segments.md

 | `DiskSegment` | `IDiskSegment` slot | Persistent disk segment used by normal merge. |
 | Bottom segments | `IDiskSegment` queue | Persistent disk segments below the `DiskSegment` slot. |

-Bottom segments are still live disk segments.
-Reads and iterators include them.
-The word "bottom" describes their position in the LSM shape, not an inactive state.

 ## Disk Segment Shapes

 In code, `IDiskSegment<TKey, TValue>` is the important abstraction.
 It means "a persistent segment ZoneTree can read, merge, back up, and drop."